 With your prior permission, your surgeon will discuss the findings and results of the surgery with your family or companions after the surgery.

 If I know when my surgery's scheduled, when should I arrive at the hospital?

-You should arrive one and a half to two hours before your scheduled surgery time, to allow for admission, check in and preparation for surgery.
-Staff from the hospital will call you the day before your scheduled surgery and give you the estimated start time.
+You should arrive two hours before your scheduled surgery time, to allow for admission, check in and preparation for surgery.
+If your surgeon's office has not given you a surgery time, staff from the hospital will call you the day before your scheduled surgery and give you the estimated start time.
 This may be different from what your surgeon said in your last office visit.
 Your surgeon works with the hospital to arrange the surgery schedule, and many factors determine surgery times.